JetBrains/kotlin-web-site/docs/topics/serialization.md

 _Serialization_ is the process of converting data used by an application to a format that can be transferred over a network or stored in a database or a file.
 In turn, _deserialization_ is the opposite process of reading data from an external source and converting it into a runtime object.
-Together they are an essential part of most applications that exchange data with third parties.
+Together, they are essential to most applications that exchange data with third parties.

 Some data serialization formats, such as [JSON](https://www.json.org/json-en.html) and